Narmada Prasad Gupta: Awards and honours

-The National Academy of Medical Sciences (NAMS) elected Gupta as a fellow in 1998.
-He has delivered several award lectures including the D. K. Roy Chowdhary Oration Award of the Indian Medical Association (1990), Dr. Pinnamaneni Venkateswara Rao Endowment Lecture Award and the Dr. Himadari Sarkar Memorial Oration (2008–2009) of the Urological Society of India (1998), Col. Sangham Lal Memorial Oration of the National Academy of Medical Sciences (2002), Dr. S. K. Sen Memorial Oration and the Golden Jubilee Oration (2007) of the Delhi chapter of the Association of Surgeons of India (2002) and Dr. B. N. Oration of the Society of Surgeons of Nepal (2006).
-He also received the Certificate of Commendation for Excellence of the Urological Society of India in 1987 and the International Scholarship from the Cleveland Clinic Foundation, Ohio in 1998.

 Gupta received the Distinguished Teacher Award from the Institute of Kidney Diseases and Research Centre (IKDRC), Ahmedabad, in 2000 and the President's Gold Medal of the Urological Society of India in 2003.
 The Medical Council of India awarded him the Dr. B. C. Roy Award, the highest Indian medical award, in 2005, and he received the fellowship of the UICC ICCRT, the same year.
 The government of India awarded him the Padma Shri, the fourth highest civilian honour, in 2007, the same year as he received the Eminent Men for Distinguished Achievement of Highest Order from the Indian Medical Association.
 He received the Urology Gold Medal from the Urological Society of India and the Ranbaxy Research Award in 2009.
 Rani Durgavati University honoured him with the degree of Doctor of Science (honoris causa) in 2009 and the Urological Society of India awarded him its Lifetime Achievement Award in 2010.